The MAC Alliance database includes more than 60 million patients between the ages of 10 to 60.

 How does BrainScope work and what is EEG?

-Cambridge Brain Sciences (CBS) Health is a computerized assessment broken into eight tasks that provides insights into brain injury and cognitive function.
-Backed by over 25 years of research, CBS Health can be conducted on a laptop or tablet.
+Creyos Health is a computerized assessment broken into eight tasks that provides insights into brain injury and cognitive function.
+Backed by over 25 years of research, Creyos Health can be conducted on a laptop or tablet.
 With the eight tasks, a MAC provider can customize the test to each patient as needed, to focus on different parts of brain function.
 The tasks are designed to be unintimidating and are untimed.

 What is RightEye?

-RightEye tool is a fast and easy computerized concussion eye test that links eye movement function to brain performance, helping us objectively monitor recovery of neurological injuries like concussion.
+RightEye is FDA-cleared technology that allows for fast and easy computerized concussion eye testing that links eye movement function to brain performance, helping us objectively monitor recovery of neurological injuries like concussion.
 RightEye uses eye-tracking technology that measures reaction time and replicates a manual ocular motility “follow my finger” test but is precise and objective.

 What is baseline testing?